tlanettepollard/MyReadsApp-TLP/codenotes.md

 (05/11/2022) I'm going to try again with my router.
 I finally got it to work again.
 Minor errors: I forgot the 'to=' in the Link statement.
 Now I need to work on the Search function.

+(05/13/2022) I finally got it!
+I was able to get my search function to work!
+Yes!

 ### What I Learned

 - Debounce and Throttle Callbacks: